 Every lawyer starting their own law firm needs to have a marketing plan—it’s a non-negotiable task that is essential to attracting clients.
 Keep an eye on how much business you’re generating from your marketing spend, and in which areas of your practice.
 Understand the return on investment (ROI) of your marketing efforts, and don’t keep chasing a losing bet.

 At the end of the day, you’re running a business.
-And, to run a successful law firm you need to do good work.
-Underlying doing good work as a lawyer is providing value for your clients.
-Your plan to attract clients should simply be to reach clients who need your services and find value in your work.
+And, to run a successful law firm you need to provide value to your clients.
+Your marketing should attract clients you’re best suited to help, but your work and client experience carry you the rest of the way. .

 Download Clio's Complete Guide to Starting a Law Firm